 They can be a bit finicky to maximize the flavor that is extracted.
 Delicate herbs such as dill weed, chives, cilantro, basil, parsley, and mint should be included just before the end of cooking or added to the dish just before it it served.

-The hardier varieties such as thyme, rosemary, and oregano can be added in the last 15-20 minutes of cooking.
+The hardier varieties such as thyme, rosemary, and oregano can be added in the last 15-20 minutes of cooking a recipe.

 You can source your fresh herbs from supermarkets where they are found bunched inside of small plastic bags, loose in boxes, or bunched with rubber band.
 You can even try growing your own!

 To source the more exotic fresh herbs and spices, get out of your comfort zone and visit Asian and Middle Eastern grocery stores and markets where you’ll often find them at lower cost and much higher quality than those offered at your local HEB, Food Lion, or Albert’s.